JHUD: Critical reception

-The album received a score of 68 out of 100 on Metacritic based on 6 critical reviews, indicating "generally favorable reviews".
-On behalf of Billboard, Elias Leight foreseeing, "the spare templates she uses here, which are heavy on rhythm and relatively empty otherwise, give her plenty of space to flex her powerful voice."
+JHUD received generally favorable reviews from music critics.
+On Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 68, based on six reviews.
+Billboard editor Elias Leight remarked that "the spare templates [Hudson] uses here, which are heavy on rhythm and relatively empty otherwise, give her plenty of space to flex her powerful voice."
 Writing for AllMusic, Andy Kellman forecasting Hudson to be "in full-on diva mode" even though she "occasionally sounds disconnected from the material, but the singer, as powerful as ever, still leaves her indelible mark on everything".
+Rolling Stone's Christopher R. Weingarten found "the modern R&B-as-disco-as-house thing is very well-trod territory, but only Hudson has the range to recall the brassy melismata of Thelma Houston, the siren wail of Gloria Gaynor and the spirals of CeCe Peniston on one LP."

+Theo Leanse, writing for The Guardian, felt that while "there are highs [and] lows [and] there's always a gooey pleasure to hearing her sing, but you'd hope someone launched through gospel to the American Idol finals and an Oscar win might find better material in an R&B world thundering with great songwriters."
+Slant Magazine's Andrew Chan wrote that "at seven minutes, this contemplative gospel epic is not without flaws: Hudson continues to struggle when singing lighter and lower, and the melody meanders without really making an impression.
+But in the way it elegantly defines music as a means of confronting and transcending the incomprehensible, it should serve as a heartrending manifesto for soul singers everywhere."
+New York Daily News editor Jim Farber found that much of JHUD's "material sounds like it was fished out of the slush pile of hotter stars like Beyoncé or Nicki Minaj."
+He noted that Hudson "finally shakes awake toward the end" of the album.

 Commercial performance

 JHUD debuted at number 10 on the US Billboard 200 albums chart, selling 24,000 copies in its first week of release.
-It marked Hudson's lowest sales and chart debut for a studio set.
-Previously, her 2011 album, I Remember Me, tallied her smallest start with 165,000 copies."
-In addition, JHUD debuted at number two on the Top R&B/Hip Hop Albums chart, becoming her third consecutive album to do so.
+It marked Hudson's lowest sales and chart debut for a studio set and was a considerable decline from her previous effort I Remember Me, which had opened to sales of 165,000 copies in 2011.
+JHUD debuted at number two on the Top R&B/Hip Hop Albums chart, becoming her third consecutive album to do so.
 Commenting on the album's chart performance, Paul Grein from Yahoo!
 Music felt that its opening sales were "a disappointment, considering that her first two albums, [..] both debuted at number two."
 He found that "the main problem is that the singles from this album haven't done as well as the singles from Hudson's previous albums [...]
 None of the first three singles from the new album has cracked the top 20 on the R&B chart."
-As of December 2014, JHUD has sold 61,000 copies in the US.
+By December 2014, JHUD had sold 61,000 copies in the US.